Game review

 Going on a hike

-Adam Robinson-Yu describes the story very well and easy in his Virtual Talk: "The game is a little video game about hiking, You'll play as Claire, this bird, whos visiting this island from the city.
-And she can't find any cellphone reception.
-So she hears that the only place to find it is on the very top."
+Adam Robinson-Yu describes the story very well and simply in his virtual talk: "The game is a little video game about hiking.
+You’ll play as Claire, this bird, who is visiting this island from the city.
+And she can’t find any cellphone reception.
+So, she hears that the only place to find it is at the very top."

-Like the name already says, you can climb up that hill pretty fast if you want to, but there is too much to explore in addition to the main goal.
-The open-world is built upon an island with a big mountain everything is set around.
-It's a very cool concept I enjoyed exploring.
-There are many layers, mini-games, and side quests you can follow on.
-There is a good balance between exploring landscapes and talking to the animals, that are living there.
-It's much more about enjoying the time you spend playing it and getting lost in it without any pressure or big challenges.
-With that the flight mechanics impressed me a lot.
-I've never seen this like that before in other games.
+As the name suggests, you can climb up that hill pretty quickly if you want to, but there is too much to explore in addition to the main goal.
+The open world is built upon an island with a big mountain at its center.
+It’s a very cool concept that I enjoyed exploring.
+There are many layers, mini-games, and side quests you can follow.
+There is a good balance between exploring landscapes and talking to the animals that live there.
+It’s much more about enjoying the time you spend playing and getting lost in it without any pressure or significant challenges.
+The flight mechanics impressed me a lot; I’ve never seen anything like that in other games.

-If you go further you'll notice the writing of the game.
-It's very easy to follow with nearly no punctuation and short sentences.
-It feels very natural and funny so that you want to talk to everyone on this island and see what they are up to.
-A thing that I noticed is that the protagonist speaks.
-It might not seem special, but in a lot of games like these, that's not the case.
+If you go further, you’ll notice the writing of the game.
+It’s very easy to follow, with nearly no punctuation and short sentences.
+It feels very natural and funny, making you want to talk to everyone on this island and see what they are up to.
+One thing I noticed is that the protagonist speaks.
+It might not seem special, but in a lot of games like this, that’s not the case.
 It gives a more personal touch to the gameplay and the character you play.
-If you want to deep dive into a tiny open-world game, I highly recommend playing it.
+If you want to dive into a tiny open-world game, I highly recommend playing it.

 I bought it on PC for ONLY 6,59 €.
 That's a good price for a game.
 Go get it on Steam, it's also available for Nintendo Switch.

-There was a comment under this video, which summarized my feeling about the game pretty well for me. "[...]
+There was a comment under this video that summed up my feelings about the game pretty well: "[...]
 Instead of being an insane grind that never ends, it gets straight to the point, gives you absolute mobility and freedom to explore and let you be a happier person and move on with your life once you complete it.
 Excellent work."

 Thank you for reading!
 What are your thoughts on the game and my review?
-Do you have any other cool indie games I could play and review after that?
-Or maybe you're a upcoming small indie developer and want to show your work?
-Don't hesitate to contact me.
+Do you have any other cool indie games I could play and review afterward?
+Or maybe you’re an upcoming small indie developer and want to show your work?
+Don’t hesitate to contact me.
 I would be very happy to hear from you!